nattravn/nyhetssajt/README.md

 6. Hit F5 to start the solution

-7. Navigate to the Angular7 folder with in Visual Studio Code terminal and run:
+7. Navigate to the Angular7 folder in your terminal and run:
 `npm install`

 8. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.